ITensor/website/docs/book/intro.md

 ITensor has many other features emphasizing productivity over programming details:
-* Adding ITensors just works without needing to permute the index order.
+* Adding ITensors simply works without the user having to permute the index order.
-* ITensor data storage automatically switches from real to complex as needed, such as when setting an element to or multiplying by a complex number.
+* ITensor data storage automatically switches from real to complex as needed, such as when multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense ITensors.
 * Quantum-number conserving (block sparse) tensors have the same interface as dense tensors.

-Last but not least, ITensor includes routines for tensor decompositions and a rich, high-level interface for matrix product state and density matrix renormalization group (DMRG) algorithms used in physics applications.
+Last but not least, ITensor includes routines for tensor decompositions and a rich, high-level layer for matrix product state and density matrix renormalization group (DMRG) algorithms used in physics and chemistry.
 <br/>
 <br/>